TuturBaba/training-material/topics/ecology/tutorials/Antarctic/tutorial.md

 > <img src="./Images/skip.png" style="width:70%; display:block; margin:auto;">
 >
 > Each figure has a toggle (Yes/No) to control whether it is executed.
 This allows you to run only selected figures.
 After toggling the figures you want, configure the input parameters below.
 {: .hands_on}

-## FIGURE 1: Geographical Overview Map
+# Figure 1 – Geographical Overview Map

-This figure provides a spatial overview of the **ASDs (Areas, Subareas, and Divisions)** defined by the CCAMLR, as well as the locations of **CEMP sites** (Ecosystem Monitoring Program).
-It is mainly used to provide a geographic frame of reference for the rest of the report.
+This map provides a spatial overview of the **ASDs (Areas, Subareas, and Divisions)** used by CCAMLR, along with the locations of **CEMP monitoring sites**.
+It is designed to give a geographic reference for interpreting the rest of the report.

 > <details-title>What data is used in this figure?</details-title>
 >